-Photographs18 views along the Hole-in-the-Rock Road.
+Photographs18 views along the Hole-in-the-Rock Road

 on UT 12 and reaches the edge of Glen Canyon after 55.5 miles.
 The first 15 miles, as far as the Garfield/Kane county line, are almost as good as a regular highway, then the surface deteriorates somewhat and is often severely graded but is fine for normal cars until at least mile 38.
 After here are 6 steep dry wash crossings, tributaries of Fortymile and Fiftymile Creeks, that may be a problem but still the surface should usually be passable until 5 miles from the southern end; the last section after the Davis Gulch crossing is very rough and for high clearance, 4WD vehicles only.
 The scenery along most of the journey is little changing and not too spectacular as to the west stretch the high, layered 50 mile long Straight Cliffs

 All major trailheads and canyons along the Hole-in-the-Rock road are signposted, and the upper section is well-travelled during the summer months.
-Important side tracks include the routes to Harris Wash (mile 11), the Egypt Bench/Twentyfive Mile Wash (mile 17), Early Weed Bench (mile 24), Dry Fork of Coyote Gulch (mile 26) and Red Well (mile 30), one of two starting points for a hike down Coyote Gulch.
+Important side tracks include the routes to Covered Wagon Natural Bridge (3.5 miles; Cedar Wash Road), Harris Wash

 , 12 miles from UT 12.
 Not to be confused with the other formation of that name in Arches National Park, this is a collection of large eroded rocks, quite similar to Goblin Valley with fewer formations on a bigger scale.
 There is a picnic area, a short loop path and two interesting arches (Metate and Mano) a little way to the south.